Allegheny-Computer-Science-203-S2020/cs203-S2020-practical4-starter/README.md

 - The file conftest.py exists in the tests directory
 - The file cover.sh exists in the scripts directory
 - The file __init__.py exists in the tests directory
-- The file lint.sh exists in the scripts directory!
+- The file lint.sh exists in the scripts directory
 - The file reflection.md exists in the writing directory
 - The file test_compute_tf_cookbook.py exists in the tests directory
 - The file test.sh exists in the scripts directory
 - The __init__.py in tests has exactly 0 of the `TODO` fragment
 - The lint.sh in scripts has exactly 0 of the `TODO` fragment
-- The reflection.md in writing has at least 500 word(s) in total
+- The reflection.md in writing has at least 400 word(s) in total
 - The reflection.md in writing has exactly 0 of the `Add Your Name Here` fragment
 - The reflection.md in writing has exactly 0 of the `TODO` fragment
 - The reflection.md in writing has exactly 1 of the `code_block` tag
-- The reflection.md in writing has exactly 2 of the `list` tag
-- The reflection.md in writing has exactly 9 of the `heading` tag
+- The reflection.md in writing has exactly 6 of the `heading` tag
 - The repository has at least 10 commit(s)
 - The test_compute_tf_cookbook.py in tests has at least 0 single-line Python comment(s)
 - The test_compute_tf_cookbook.py in tests has at least 5 multiple-line Python comment(s)